Following system colour scheme Selected dark colour scheme Selected light colour scheme

 }

-This example shows acquiring a C lock in a Python method.
+This example shows how to acquire a C lock in a Python method defined from C.

-If this were to be called from a daemon thread, then the interpreter could hang the thread while reattaching the thread state, leaving us with the lock held.
-Any future finalizer that attempted to acquire the lock would be deadlocked.
+If this were called from a daemon thread, the interpreter could hang the thread while reattaching its thread state, leaving us with the lock held, in which case, any future finalizer that attempts to acquire the lock would be deadlocked.

 static PyObject *